call-learning/moodle-customfield_multiselect/README.md

 TODO
 ====
- * Allow to change the select into a series of cheboxes for small amount of selections.
+ * Allow to change the select into a series of cheboxes for small amounts of choices.
- * When values are removed from the list, we would need to reindex ?
+ * When values are removed from the list, should we re-index ?